uniquedj95/vForm/README.md

 ### Section Configuration

-Form sections support the following configuration options:
+Form sections are FormField objects with `type: 'FormSection'` and support the following configuration options:

 | Property    | Type            | Description                                | Required |
 | ----------- | --------------- | ------------------------------------------ | -------- |